jaswindersingh2/SPOT-RNA-1D/README.md

 ```

 ```
-usage: use "python run.py --help" for more information
+usage: use "./run.py --help" for more information

 SPOT-RNA-1D: RNA backbone torsion angle prediction